fortrabbit/help/docs/install-statamic-3.md

 ### Getting a license

-Remember that Statamic is not a free software.
-Get a license, support the authors!
+Remember that Statamic is free for personal use.
+For a client project, get a license, support the authors!